This blog post may be titled “What is social commerce?,” but maybe it should actually be called “Do you want to make some money?”

 Instagram Shops allows users to buy products featured in your photos and videos from anywhere in the app.

-Instagram’s Shopping Tags allow businesses to tag their products in their Stories or posts.
+There are multiple ways you can sell products on Instagram.
+Shopping Tags allow businesses to tag their products in their Stories or posts.
 U.S. brands also have the option to highlight products in post captions and bios.

-Okay, here’s some news you should pin right now: Pinterest does not strictly offer social commerce.
+But there’s some news you should pin right now: Pinterest does not strictly offer social commerce.

 Yes, for business accounts, Pinterest does offer the option to create “Product Pins” (formerly Buyable Pins), which are displayed in your brand’s Pinterest Shop.
+If a customer lives in the US and sees a Buy button below a Pin, they can complete their purchase through a checkout experience without ever having to leave Pinterest.

 Is Pinterest still a helpful tool for getting your goods out into the world?
 Absolutely — especially given that 89% of Pinterest users are there for shopping inspiration.